signalfx/splunk-otel-js-web/docs/ServerTraceContext.md

 ## Rationale

 `splunk-rum.js` captures the server trace context from a `Server-Timing` header in the `traceparent` format.
-Our server-side instrumentation generates this automatically.
+SignalFx server-side instrumentation generates this automatically.
 This document describes how to recreate this if you want to use an alternate form of instrumentation (i.e., creating this header manually).